nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 the batch may contain zero or more entries and there may be duplicates.

 Token contract MUST implement the following entry points.
 Notation is given in [cameLIGO language](https://ligolang.org) for readability and Michelson.
-Please note that the current LIGO implementation does not allow control over generated Michelson entry points layout and thus LIGO-generated entry points will not be compatible with provided Michelson specification.
+The LIGO definition, when compiled, generates compatible Michelson entry points.

 A contract implementing the FA2 standard MUST have the following entry points: